Razyapoo/KGBClusteringDocumentation/clustering.md

 <h3 id="extension-of-the-graphareastylesheetmixin">Extension of the GraphAreaStylesheetMixin.ts</h3>

 The original component is extended with visual styles for the parent node.
-When a node becomes a parent, its label is moved to the node's top and center position.
+When a node becomes a parent, having at least one child node placed inside, its visual style changes so that its label appears at the top and center.
 Also, the shape of the node becomes octagonal.

 // TODO to continue from here